Fire and Sea

 You mock my cravings for raw chili peppers, burning my lips with each seed, the oil, a glistening inferno on my tongue.
 At night, you pluck each tiny red body from the bush, run it along my skin, memories of taunts and screams, sugar, milk, bread, a conflagration never quenched.

-Melissa Llanes Brownlee (she/her), a native Hawaiian writer living in Japan, has work published and forthcoming in Swamp Pink, CRAFT, Moon City Review, Wigleaf, and The Threepenny Review, and has been honored in Best Small Fictions, Best Microfiction, and Wigleaf Top 50.
-Read Hard Skin from Juventud Press and Kahi and Lua from Alien Buddha.
+Melissa Llanes Brownlee (she/her), a native Hawaiian writer living in Japan, has work published and forthcoming in Wigleaf, The Threepenny Review, Matchbook, Bluestem, Sunlight Press, Barrelhouse, Ghost Parachute, Cutleaf Journal, and Prairie Schooner, and honored in Best Small Fictions, Best Microfiction, and Wigleaf Top 50.
+Read Hard Skin (2022) and Kahi and Lua (2022) and preorder Bitter over Sweet (2025) from Santa Fe Writers Project.
 She tweets @lumchanmfa and talks story at melissallanesbrownlee.com.

 Submit Your Stories